OnstakInc/cisco-tetration-hol/labguide/module19/README.md

 <div class="step" id="step-004"><a href="#step-004" style="font-weight:bold">Step 004</a></div>

+The flows with TCP RST and/or FIN flags set can be ignored,  so let's filter them out.
+In the Filters field,  enter the following: `not Fwd TCP Flags contain RST` `not Rev TCP Flags contains RST`.
+Then click Filter Flows.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_004.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_004.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-005"><a href="#step-005" style="font-weight:bold">Step 005</a></div>

+Click on the graph on a point past the point that we last analyzed policy,  and observe any rejected or misdropped flows.
+There should be minimal, if any misdropped and some rejected for Netbios traffic.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_005.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_005.png" style="width:100%;height:100%;"></a>